stepchowfun/docuum/README.md

 Docuum will then start listening for Docker events.
 You can use `Ctrl`+`C` to stop it.

-You probably want to run Docuum as a [daemon](https://en.wikipedia.org/wiki/Daemon_\(computing\)), e.g., with [launchd](https://www.launchd.info/), [systemd](https://www.freedesktop.org/wiki/Software/systemd/), etc. See the [Configuring your operating system to run the binary as a service](#configuring-your-operating-system-to-run-the-binary-as-a-service) section below for instructions.
+You probably want to run Docuum as a [daemon](https://en.wikipedia.org/wiki/Daemon_\(computing\)), e.g., with [launchd](https://www.launchd.info/), [systemd](https://www.freedesktop.org/wiki/Software/systemd/), etc. See the [Configuring your operating system to run the binary as a daemon](#configuring-your-operating-system-to-run-the-binary-as-a-daemon) section below for instructions.

 Here are the supported command-line options: